 Please find below the list of documents and requirements that you need to fulfill to apply for a spouse visa in China.
 You can also get more details from our lawyers about the Chinese spouse visa requirements:

 Get in touch with immigration lawyers at our law firm in China.
-They can provide you with comprehensive details about Chinese spouse visa requirements.
+They can provide you with comprehensive details about Chinese spouse visa requirements and about a Chinese dependent visa.

 You can also interact with our lawyers if you want to apply for Chinese citizenship.
 Our lawyers can provide you with step-by-step guidance regarding obtaining citizenship in this country.
 Your citizenship application might face rejection due to minor inconsistencies.
 However, our lawyer’s guidance can help you collect and present related data.